DivkovicD/ML-Engineer-w-MS-Azure/starter_files/README.md

 ## Architectural Diagram
-*TODO*: Provide an architectual diagram of the project and give an introduction of each step.
+In this section we will provide an architectural diagram of the project and make an introduction of each step.

 There are several clearly distinguishable phases of the project: